jaynoelker/Research-presentations-and-references-lists/README.md

-# ReferencesLists
+# Presentations and references lists
-Reference lists for conference presentations and posters.
+Research presentations and posters and reference lists.